walterisbrown/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 SUPERINTENDENTS:
 - Peg Allen, 623-6211;
-- Linda Barrett, 758-2235
+- Linda Barrett, 545-2263

 ### RULES:

 Please read carefully.

-**HOME GARDENING DIVISION is for AMATIIERS**
+**HOME GARDENING DIVISION is for AMATEURS**

 These Rules apply along with and in addition to the General Rules for the Home & Garden Department, and the General Rules of Addison County Fair 8: Field Days.